digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 Once a new Daml package version of the application is ready, define an operational window for allowing the asynchronous rollout of the updated components.
-During this window, Canton node and off-leder service operators should:
+During this window, Canton node and off-ledger app operators should:

 - Upload the upgraded DARs to the participant nodes

-- Roll-out the updated off-ledger services
+- Roll-out the updated off-ledger components

 After the operational window passes, the application can switch-over to the upgraded logic as such: